jbarrow/jbarrow.github.io/_posts/2019-7-17-allennlp-the-hard-way-2.md

 ---
 layout: post
-title: AllenNLP The Hard Way, Part 2 - Building a Baseline Model
+title: Part 2 - Building a Baseline Model
+tags: allennlp
+blurb: Building a sequence-tagging LSTM for Named Entity Recognition (NER).
+letter: 2
 ---

 Once we have ensured that the data can be properly read in, we'll want to do some sanity checks that the task is learnable.